China CIF vs. FOB – How to Make the Right Choice?

 Pros:

-- Buyer has more control
+• Buyer has more control

-- Buyers can make cost-effective decisions if possible
+• Buyers can make cost-effective decisions if possible

-- Fewer costs for the seller
+• Fewer costs for the seller

-- Less responsibility for the seller
+• Less responsibility for the seller

 Cons:

-- Buyer has more responsibilities
+• Buyer has more responsibilities

-- Less seamless for buyers than CIF
+• Less seamless for buyers than CIF

-- Buyer has more expenses to take on
+• Buyer has more expenses to take on

 The main difference between CIF and FOB lies in the responsible party of the goods in transit.
 If it is a CIF agreement, the seller is responsible for the goods in transit; if it is a FOB agreement, the buyer is responsible for the goods in transit.
 Other than that, there are no significant differences between CIF vs. FOB.

 Generally speaking, FOB is considered a more cost-effective method.
-This is because buyers can make a more cost-effective decisions in transportation, such as buying minimum insurance or cooperating with lower-cost freight companies.
+This is because buyers can make more cost-effective decisions in transportation, such as buying minimum insurance or cooperating with lower-cost freight companies.
 After all, they are in control.

 When sellers use CIF and demand compensation, they are less likely to cut corners because they deal with the other party’s goods, resulting in higher costs.

-CIF Vs. FOB: Which one do you choose?
+CIF Vs. FOB: Which One Do You Choose?

 As a seller, the FOB agreement can get you out of trouble as long as the goods leave the port of origin.
 This arrangement will make you spend less but will make your buyers spend more.
 This will also not take up a lot of your time because it means your work will be completed faster than other options.
+If you have limited logistics resources, FOB may be ideal.

 How to Determine What Incoterms to Use?

-When it comes to shipping from China, customers often ask us what international trade term options should they choose.
+When it comes to shipping from China, customers often ask us what international trade term options they should choose.
 Our typical answer is, “Most buyers choose FOB, so this may be what you want.”
 But this is a bit short.
 Let us understand in more detail how to choose the right Alibaba trade terms option that meets your needs from the list of the 2020 International Trade Term Interpretation General Rules.

 To have a deeper understanding of the general principles of interpretation of major Alibaba trade terms, we have prepared the following flow chart:

-If you know exactly what you are doing, you can certainly define your own Alibaba trade incoterms.
-The General Principles of Interpretation of International Trade Terms in 2020 are just terms “pre-packaged” to simplify people’s lives, but in fact there are countless variants of them.
+If you know exactly what you are doing, you can certainly define your own Alibaba trade Incoterms.
+The General Principles of Interpretation of International Trade Terms in 2020 are just terms “pre-packaged” to simplify people’s lives, but in fact, there are countless variants of them.

 Note: You do not need to be strictly restricted by any international trade term.